CME Bitcoin Futures: Hedge Fund Short Squeeze Paves Potential Path to $85K

 A high level of short positions represents latent buying pressure.
 If the price rises, those who are short may be forced to buy back contracts to close their positions and limit losses.
 This covering activity adds buying volume to the market, which can accelerate upward price moves in a short squeeze.

-Q3: What does “leverage reset” mean in crypto markets?
+Q3: What does “utilize reset” mean in crypto markets?

-A leverage reset refers to a market-wide process where traders using borrowed funds (leverage) to amplify their bets are forced to or choose to close those positions.
+A tap into reset refers to a market-wide process where traders using borrowed funds (utilize) to amplify their bets are forced to or choose to close those positions.
 This often happens after a period of high volatility and liquidations, resulting in lower overall borrowed capital in the system, which can reduce volatility and create a more stable price environment.

 Q4: Is the CME Bitcoin futures market different from crypto exchanges?